lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 This approach can lead to many problems.
 For example, client can run out of server-wide retry budget quickly.
-We use consistent-hashing as the client-side load balancing algorithm, if a node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail for the **first time**, and then retry.
+We use consistent-hashing as the client-side load balancing algorithm.
+If a node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail for the **first time**, and then retry.